Syncoilin

+Syncoilin is a muscle-specific atypical type III intermediate filament protein encoded in the human by the gene SYNC.

 Discovery

-Syncoilin is a muscle-specific atypical type III intermediate filament protein encoded in the human by the gene SYNC.
-It was first isolated as a binding partner to α-dystrobrevin, as determined by a yeast two-hybrid assay.
+Syncoilin was first isolated as a binding partner to α-dystrobrevin, as determined by a yeast two-hybrid assay.

 Later, a yeast two-hybrid method was used to demonstrate that syncoilin is a binding partner of desmin.
 These binding partners suggest that syncoilin acts as a mechanical "linker" between the sarcomere Z-disk (where desmin is localized) and the dystrophin-associated protein complex (where α-dystrobrevin is localized).
 However, the specific in vivo functions of syncoilin have not yet been determined.

 Through the use of Western blotting techniques, a second species of syncoilin was found.
 This species was 55kDa in size, whereas the original species of syncoilin was 64kDa in size.
 This discovery inspired scientists to use gene splicing to identify two new isoforms called SYNC2 and SYNC3.

 Abnormally high levels of syncoilin have been shown to be a characteristic of neuromuscular wasting diseases such as desminopathy and muscular dystrophy.
 Therefore, syncoilin is being explored as a promising marker of neuromuscular disease.